WLEX-TV: History

 When the Federal Communications Commission (FCC) lifted its freeze on television channel applications in April 1952 and opened the ultra high frequency (UHF) band for television, two channels were allocated for Lexington: 27 and 33, both in the new band.
 Two Lexington radio stations, WLEX (1300 AM) and WVLK, applied for channel 33, only to see the commission adjust the proposed station to channel 64.
 A total of four applicants sought the two channels, and in response to a petition from WVLK, channel 18 was added to Lexington from Gallipolis, Ohio, with WLEX and WVLK each amending their applications to specify the lower channel.

 On February 18, 1954, two related events took place.
 WLAP had won the channel 27 construction permit but announced that, for economic reasons related to the failures of early UHF stations elsewhere, it would not construct the station at the present time.
 For the same reason, WVLK withdrew its channel 18 application, effectively handing the license to WLEX parent Central Kentucky Broadcasting Company (later WLEX-TV, Inc.), a consortium of the Gay and Bell families.
 The construction permit for WLEX-TV was granted on April 13, 1954, and construction was under way by the end of the year.
 WLEX-TV had obtained affiliations with three of the four networks of the era: NBC, ABC, and DuMont; CBS had presented an affiliation agreement described by the station manager as "not acceptable".
 The station began broadcasting on March 15, 1955, as the first television station in Lexington.
 Its launch was not heavily noticed in town: Snooky Lanson, master of ceremonies for the dedication program, asked to be taken to the TV station in a taxi and found himself at the WLAP radio studios instead.
 After WLAP was sold along with its construction permit, new owners built channel 27 as WKXP-TV in September 1957; originally operating as an independent station, it became Lexington's CBS affiliate months later and was then sold to become WKYT-TV.

 The Gay and Bell families spun off WLEX radio in 1958 to Roy White (who renamed it WBLG) but retained WLEX-TV; the move was necessary to raise capital to shore up the money-losing television station.
 On January 21, 1959, the station's 654 ft tower collapsed in a windstorm and landed on the building, inflicting significant damage; a WLEX-TV receptionist, Suzanne Grasley, was killed, and two other people were hurt.
 A nearby tower used by the state highway department collapsed onto the guy wires, causing an impact that buckled the mast.
 The station was out of service for more than a month, resuming with reduced power on February 24.
-After WKYT-TV switched to full-time ABC affiliation in 1961, WLEX-TV began carrying some CBS programs the next year.
+After WKYT-TV switched to a full-time ABC affiliation in 1961, WLEX-TV began carrying some CBS programs the next year.